 Wayne is probably the second most frequently sighted ghost on the East Coast.
 Second only to Abraham Lincoln.
 He is also the only Pennsylvanian known to have two separate graves, with body parts in both.

-George Washington considered Wayne was one of the best tactical commanders and military strategists of the Revolution.
+George Washington considered Wayne to be one of the best tactical commanders and military strategists of the Revolution.

 Wayne was born on January 1, 1745, near Paoli in Chester county.
 He received an excellent education and worked as a surveyor for Benjamin Franklin.
 When the Revolutionary War began, he assembled a militia and became colonel of the 4th Regiment in Pennsylvania.
 Wayne aided Benedict Arnold and saved Washington’s troops from a massacre at the Battle of Brandywine in September 1777.